AbdulRahmanAlHamali/flutter_pagewise/README.md

 # flutter_pagewise

-A library for widgets that load their content one page (or batch) at a time.
+A library for widgets that load their content one page (or batch) at a time (also known as lazy-loading).

 <img src="https://raw.githubusercontent.com/AbdulRahmanAlHamali/flutter_pagewise/master/flutter_pagewise.gif" height="500">